-Last January I started growing a beard in the name of responsible grooming journalism.
-I tried beard oils and vitamins, shampoos and balms, as well as several beard trimmers through the rest of the winter, through spring, and finally into the dog days of summer.
+I started growing my stubble into a beard back in January of 2020 in the name of responsible grooming journalism.
+I tried beard oils and vitamins, conditioners and balms, as well as several beard trimmers for months and months just for the sake of my facial hair.
 I had, if I may say so myself, grown quite a masterpiece.

 As the temperatures and humidity rose, I could no longer stand having all that fuzz on my face.
 It’s not exactly that it was itchy.
 It felt as though I was stifled, covered, and somehow ill-at-ease.
 Add wearing a mask to match the circumstances, and I began to think that I just might understand how it feels to wear a burka.

-I have done my research.
-Many websites insist that having a beard in the summer is not a problem.
-The beard care experts at Stubble and ‘Stache, for instance, say “Your beard keeps the moisture from your sweat close to your face.
+Many websites insist that having a beard during warmer days is not a problem.
+The beard care experts at Stubble and ‘Stache say, “Your beard keeps the moisture from your sweat close to your face.
 When a breeze comes through, you feel nice and cool … Your beard won’t make you any warmer than normal.”

-Of course, another quick Google search finds many a reference indicating that a beard will also keep you warm in the winter, so I’m suspicious of all of it.
-After all, it’s in beard care sites’ best interests to keep us feeling good about growing our beards so that we continue to buy their products.
+Of course, another quick Google search finds many a reference indicating that a beard will also keep you warm during colder days, so I’m suspicious of all of it.
+After all, it’s in beard care sites’ best interests to keep us feeling good about growing our beards so that we continue buying beard products.

-We talked to Dr. Robin Schaffran, chief dermatologist at BalmLabs to get a little clarity.
+We spoke to Dr. Robin Schaffran, the chief dermatologist at BalmLabs, to get a little clarity.
 “It’s just like guys getting summer haircuts, taking it all ‘down to the wood.’
-It’s cooler to have no hair whether it’s on your head or on your face.
-Thinner hair is less of an issue, but thick hair or a thick, course beard is going to retain heat.
+It’s cooler to have no hair, whether it’s on your head or on your face.
+Thinner hair is less of an issue, but thick hair or a thick, coarse beard is going to retain heat.
 That doesn’t mean you have to cut it all off.
-Just like a good hair cut, trimming your beard will be cooler; cutting it all off, cooler still.”
+Just like a good haircut, trimming your beard will be cooler; cutting it all off, cooler still.”

 Many of us started growing our beards while sheltering in place from COVID-19.
 The relaxed pace and style of working from home allowed us to ease up a bit on grooming, and heck, barbershops were closed anyway, so going for a weekly trim wasn’t gonna happen.
 As time wore on, we got used to feeling a bit like a classic hermit or a mountain man, only surfacing to the public for the occasional video conference call or to wait in line at the grocery store.

 Sure, it’s still a time of uncertainty.
 Depending on where you live, you may be moving out of lockdown; others may be moving back into it again.
 By the time the autumn leaves start falling, all bets are off.
 If there’s one thing we can be sure of, it’s controlling our beards.
 Do you want to come out of this stage of the pandemic projecting calm, mindfulness, and a level of control?
-Or would you rather look like you just spent the past few months bingeing on Duck Dynasty?
+Then maybe it’s time for a shave.

-For some inspiration, check out Beardbrand’s Jack Milocco, who grew his beard for a year then, at week 52, shaved it all down on YouTube.
-In the video Milocco goes from a full growth, untouched beard through a “Hollywoodian,” a Van Dyke, and some mustache variations; ending with plain scruff.
+For some inspiration, check out Beardbrand’s Jack Milocco, who grew his beard for a year, and then, at week 52, shaved it all down on YouTube.
+In the video, Milocco goes from a full-growth, untouched beard through a “Hollywoodian,” a Van Dyke, and some mustache variations, ending with plain scruff.

-- Schaffran makes an interesting point that I’m realizing may have caused my problem earlier in the summer: “Be sure to apply sunscreen.
+- Schaffran makes an interesting point that I’m realizing may have caused my problem: “Be sure to apply sunscreen.
 A beard is not going to protect your skin from the sun.
 Find a light serum, lotion, or gel that has some SPF, and work it through the beard to your skin.
 Be sure to follow up after cleansing with a calming moisturizer.
 Always remember to care for the skin under the beard.”
-ClearBalm’s Serum Hydrator provides lightweight hydration, but no sun protection.
+ClearBalm’s Serum Hydrator provides lightweight hydration but no sun protection.
 Stubble and Stache redeems themselves to me here, offering Protect, a “beard-friendly” moisturizer with SPF 30.